Overview

 Add/Deduct

 A portion of program income is added to the award funds (up to a limit specified by the sponsor) increasing the amount available to spend.
-The remaining program income is deducted from the sponsor’s financial commitment.
+The remaining program income is deducted from the sponsor’s financial commitment without decreasing the award amount.
+The add/deduct method is rarely used.

 Example